-In conclusion, neutering bearded dragons is invasive and major surgery.
+In conclusion, neutering male bearded dragons or spaying females is invasive and major surgery.

-Spaying female bearded dragons is often done due to the presence of a reproductive disorder but may also be performed as a prevention.
+Spaying female bearded dragons is often done due to a reproductive disorder but may also be performed as a prevention.

 Can you spay or neuter a bearded dragon?